thelabcat/rumble-api-wrapper-py/README.md

 from cocorum import ssechat

 chat = ssechat.SSEChat(stream_id = STREAM_ID) #Stream ID can be base 10 or 36
-chat.clear_mailbox() #erase messages that were still visible before we connected
+chat.clear_mailbox() #Erase messages that were still visible before we connected

 msg = True
 while msg: